Holodome/csbench/readme.md

 * Parameterized benchmarking
 * Easy access to `struct rusage` fields or performance counters (cross-platform minimal 'perf stat' or /usr/bin/time analog)

-## Features

-`csbench` is distributed as a single C file.

-It does not has any dependencies besides operating system for basic operation. `python3` binary with `matplotlib` installed is required for producing plots.

-Performance counters are supported on following platforms:
-* Linux distribution with `perf` available
-* M1, M2 MacOS (can also work on x86 Mac's, not tested)

 ## Examples

 Also see [user guide](docs/user_guide.md).